ExpediaGroup/housekeeping/README.md

     @Entity
     @Table(schema = "my_custom_schema", name = "my_custom_replica_path",
            uniqueConstraints = @UniqueConstraint(columnNames = { "path", "creation_timestamp" }))
     public class MyJobsLegacyReplicaPath extends EntityLegacyReplicaPath {
       //required inherited constructors etc. go here
     }

--To accompany the custom `EntityLegacyReplicaPath` implementation you need to extend the `LegacyReplicaPathRepository` interface providing the custom `EntityLegacyReplicaPath` implementation as a generic type argument.
+To accompany the custom `EntityLegacyReplicaPath` implementation you need to extend the `LegacyReplicaPathRepository` interface providing the custom `EntityLegacyReplicaPath` implementation as a generic type argument.
 This simplifies the creation of a `CrudRepository` for your `EntityLegacyReplicaPath`.
 For example:

     public interface MyJobLegacyReplicaPathRepository
         extends LegacyReplicaPathRepository<MyJobsLegacyReplicaPath> {